Personal Care Aide (PCA) Training

 Start an enriching career as a Personal Care Aide (PCA)

-This course teaches skills, knowledge and guidelines for becoming the Home Health Aide.
-Topics covered include the role of the Home Health Aide, the use of assistive devices, employee-employer relationship, safety, infection control, communication, ADL’s, privacy, dignity and autonomy.
-The practical aspects of the program teach students how to work with safety related equipment such as Hydraulic lifts and wheelchairs along with natural transfer devices and good boy mechanics.
+The Personal Care Aide (PCA) at E.D.P.
+School is a comprehensive training program that teaches the skills, knowledge, and guidelines necessary to become a Home Health Aide.
+Topics covered include the role of the Home Health Aide, the use of assistive devices, employee-employer relationships, safety, infection control, communication, activities of daily living (ADLs), privacy, dignity, and autonomy.
+The practical aspects of the program teach students how to work with safety-related equipment such as hydraulic lifts and wheelchairs, as well as natural transfer devices and good body mechanics.

-For assistance obtaining a financial aid estimate, please visit our Financial Aid Resources page.
+For assistance obtaining a financial aid estimate, please be sure to visit our Financial Aid Resources page.